Massachusetts College of Liberal Arts: Statistics

 Biography

 Paul Raymond Babeu is an American law enforcement officer, politician and member of the Republican Party who was sheriff of Pinal County, Arizona, from January 1, 2009, to January 1, 2017.
-He was Pinal County's first Republican sheriff.
+He was Pinal County's first Republican and first openly gay sheriff.

 3. Ken Hill